lucavh/lifelong-learning/Ng Andrew - Lecture Career & Learning Advice.md

 ## Building your knowledge on a certain area/topic
 1. Compile a list of papers (research papers, blog posts, etc.)
 2. Skip around list, read all sources for ~10%, and find the crucial sources.
-3. Read the crucial sources more thouroughly, look at the references and add them to your reading list.
+3. Read the crucial sources more thoroughly, look at the references and add them to your reading list.
 4. Move back and forth on your reading list.

 Rough guidelines:
 * If you read 5 - 20 papers you will have a basic understanding of an area.
-Good enough to start implement it.
+Good enough to start implementing it.
 * If you read 50 - 100 papers you will have a very good understanding of an area.
 Now you're ready to perform research on this topic.

 ## How to read a research paper

-### Take multiple passes thourgh the paper:
+### Take multiple passes through the paper:
 1. Read the title, abstract, figures and figure captions.
 2. Read more carefully the intro and conclusions.
 Take a closer look at the figures.
 And skim the rest of the paper, but skip the related work section.
 3. Read the complete paper, but skip the math.
 4. Read the complete paper, skip the parts that do not make sense.
 And try to understand the math, rederiving the math yourself from scratch is a very good practice.
-Also, download the code if available or implement the algorithm from scratch to thouroughly understand the architecture.
+Also, download the code if available or implement the algorithm from scratch to thoroughly understand the architecture.

 It doesn't matter if there are parts that do not really make sense.
-Especially for state-of-the-art research, it can be unclear to the authors which topics are really relevant and which aren't.
+Especially for cutting-edge research, it can be unclear to the authors which topics are really relevant and which aren't.
 Therefore, you might encounter parts in a research paper that later on appeared to be not so relevant/important.

 ### When you're reading a research paper, try to answer these questions:
-1. What did the authords try to accomplisch?
+1. What did the authors try to accomplish?
 2. What were the key elements of the approach?
 3. What can you use yourself?
 4. What other references do you want to follow?